 10. AUSF sends an Nudm_UEAuthentication_Get Request message to the UDM/ARPF.

-11. When the UDM/ARPF receives an Nudm_UEAuthentication_Get Request message it acts as described in TS 33.102, clause 6.3.5 where ARPF is mapped to HE/AuC.
+11. When the UDM/ARPF receives an Nudm_UEAuthentication_Get Request message it acts as described in 3GPP TS 33.102 [3], clause 6.3.5, where ARPF is mapped to HE/AuC.
 The UDM/ARPF sends an Nudm_UEAuthentication_Get Response message with a new authentication vector by considering the SQNMS from database (i.e. SQNMS received in Nudm_UEAuthentication_ Get Request).
-The AUSF runs a new authentication procedure with the UE according to clauses TS 33.501 section 6.1.3.1 or 6.1.3.2 depending on the authentication method applicable for the user.
+The AUSF runs a new authentication procedure with the UE according to clauses 6.1.3.1 or 6.1.3.2 of 3GPP TS 33.501 [2] depending on the authentication method applicable for the user.

-6.4.3.5 Solution summary
+6.4.3.4 Solution summary

-The solution adds a new SUPI type in 23.003 section 2.2B.
+The solution adds a new SUPI type in 3GPP TS 23.003 [X], clause 2.2B.

-Encryption and decryption on ECIES consider plain text block as “SUPI and SQNms” at UE and UDM / ARPF in 33.501.
+Encryption and decryption on ECIES consider plain text block as “SUPI and SQNms” at UE and UDM / ARPF in 3GPP TS 33.501 [2].

 Registration request is sent with SUPI plus SQNMS.